project-image

 How the lighting in Arkanya is made, plus new music!

-almost 3 years ago – Sat, May 29, 2021 at 06:35:34 PM
+over 3 years ago – Sat, May 29, 2021 at 06:35:34 PM

 Hello again, Harrison a.k.a.
 BeanBandit here and as I think I mentioned last time, this is going to be our longest update yet, due to the nature of what it's about.
 Speaking of last time, I want to thank you all for showing tremendous support to our friend Ivan with Elementallis, who is sitting at around 300% funding as of the time I'm writing this.